rrmhearts/robustness-madrylab/README.rst

 Read the docs: https://robustness.readthedocs.io/en/latest/index.html

+``Note: Training and some functions require GPU.
+See apex package.``

 ``robustness`` is a package we (students in the `MadryLab <http://madry-lab.ml>`_) created to make training, evaluating, and exploring neural networks flexible and easy.
 We use it in almost all of our projects (whether they involve